Rituximab: Adverse events

-A major concern with continuous rituximab treatment is the difficulty to induce a proper vaccine response.
+A concern with continuous rituximab treatment is the difficulty to induce a proper vaccine response.
 This was brought into focus during the COVID-19 pandemic, where persons with multiple sclerosis and rituximab treatment had higher risk of severe COVID-19.
-In persons with rituximab treatment for multiple sclerosis, 9 of 10 patients with B cell counts of 40/µL or more developed protective levels of antibodies after vaccination with tozinameran.
+In persons previously treated with rituximab for multiple sclerosis, nine of ten patients who delayed re-dosing until B cell counts passed 40/μL developed protective levels of antibodies after vaccination with the Pfizer–BioNTech COVID-19 vaccine.

 Mechanisms of action

 The antibody binds to the cell surface protein CD20.
 CD20 is widely expressed on B cells, from early pre-B cells to later in differentiation, but it is absent on terminally differentiated plasma cells.
 Although the function of CD20 is unknown, it may play a role in Ca2+ influx across plasma membranes, maintaining intracellular Ca2+ concentration and allowing activation of B cells.

 Rituximab is relatively ineffective in elimination of cells with low CD20 cell-surface levels.
 It tends to stick to one side of B cells, where CD20 is, forming a cap and drawing proteins over to that side.
 The presence of the cap changes the effectiveness of natural killer (NK) cells in destroying these B cells.
 When an NK cell latched onto the cap, it had an 80% success rate at killing the cell.
 In contrast, when the B cell lacked this asymmetric protein cluster, it was killed only 40% of the time.

 The following effects have been found: